 You can also have a picnic at the beautiful setting of Chateau Fombrauge complete with a picnic basket from the estate including with an assortment of cold meats and cheeses, fresh vegetables and fruits, and a glass of wine, red or white, according to your preference.

 If one day is not enough to marvel at this mansion, you can stay overnight at the prestigious suites.
 Fine dining in the vast dining room is available where you can enjoy the unique view of the vineyards, whilst being served lunch or dinner by a dedicated chef and butler.

-SweetEscape is an online platform that connects you with local photographers around the world.
-Our mission is to capture your life precious moments, anywhere in the world!
-SweetEscape is available in over 300 cities around the world.
-Book today and save $50 on your first session!
-Enter the promo code: FIRSTESCAPE at checkout.
+SweetEscape is online platform that connects you with local photographers around the world.
+Our mission is to capture your life precious moments, anywhere in the world.
+SweetEscape is available in over 400 cities around the world.
+Book today and get up to 50% off for your summer holiday session!